A case study of intersections on blowups of the moduli of curves: Introduction

 Compact models are related by blowups and blow-downs along smooth centers.
-Given a blowup $\pi:Y'\to Y$, the classes $V_1\cdot_Y V_2$ and $V_1\cdot_{Y'} V_2$ are typically \textit{not} related either by pushforward or by pullback.
-The closures in different compactifications are related by \textit{strict transforms} rather that cohomological pullback.
+Given a blowup $\pi:Y'\to Y$, the classes $V_1\cdot_Y V_2$ and $V_1\cdot_{Y'} V_2$ are typically \textit{not} related either by pushforward or pullback.
+The closures in different compactifications are instead related by \textit{strict transforms}.

-By an elementary but crucial argument, if the pair of cycles is fixed, there is a \textit{stable} answer: if $Y$ is any \textit{sufficiently fine} toric compactification of $U$, the intersection product is a well-defined cycle class.
-If $Y$ is replaced by a blowup along a smooth center, the class is pulled back.
+By an elementary but crucial argument, if the pair of cycles is fixed, there is a \textit{stable} answer: if $Y$ is any \textit{sufficiently fine} toric compactification of $U$, the intersection product is a well-defined cycle class, independent of the choice of compactification.
+In other words, if $Y$ is replaced by a blowup along a smooth center, the class is pulled back.
 The question of whether a given compactification is fine enough is a tropical question, answered by a theorem of Tevelev~\cite{Tev07}: the tropicalizations of $V_1$ and $V_2$ must each be unions of cones in the fan of $Y$.

-We view the class $[V_1\cdot_Y V_2]$ as a prototype for the \textit{logarithmic intersection product}.
-It determines an element in the direct limit of Chow cohomology groups of all toric compactifications of $U$.
+We view the stable class $[V_1\cdot_Y V_2]$ as a prototype for the \textit{logarithmic intersection product} and view it as an element in the direct limit of Chow cohomology groups of all toric compactifications of $U$.

-\textbf{A Question.} {How does the class of the logarithmic intersection product differ from the ordinary intersection product on an arbitrarily chosen model $Y$ that is not sufficiently fine?}
+\textbf{A Question.} {\it How does the class of the logarithmic intersection product differ from the ordinary intersection product on an arbitrarily chosen model $Y$ that is not sufficiently fine?}

-We study this problem in a significantly more general context, replacing toric varieties and cycles with logarithmically flat schemes, and examine intersections with logarithmic local complete intersection morphisms.
+We study this problem in a more general context, replacing toric varieties and cycles with logarithmically flat schemes, and examine intersections with logarithmic local complete intersection morphisms.
 Our analysis involves four tools: (i) the resolution package for toroidal schemes and morphisms~\cite{AK00,AKMW,ALT18,Mol16}, (ii) Fulton's blowup formula~\cite{Ful84}, (iii) Aluffi's formula for Segre classes of monomial subschemes~\cite{Alu13}, and (iv) the ring of piecewise polynomial functions on a logarithmic scheme~\cite{Br96,Pay06}.
 The ingredients are combined by using Artin fans~\cite{ACMUW, ACMW, AW}.